-- 1 Südwestbank was merged into BAWAG P.S.K.
-AG in February 2021 and now operates as a branch. - 2 Renamed start:bausparkasse in January 2019. - 3 Renamed Health Coevo AG in July 2019. - 4 DEPFA BANK plc and its subsidiary DEPFA ACS BANK DAC were merged into BAWAG P.S.K.
+- 1 We also affirmed BAWAG's other ratings and rating inputs, and we affirmed BAWAG Group's Baa2 subordinate and Ba1(hyb) preferred stock noncumulative ratings. - 2 Südwestbank was merged into BAWAG P.S.K.
+AG in February 2021 and now operates as a branch. - 3 Renamed start:bausparkasse in January 2019. - 4 Renamed Health Coevo AG in July 2019. - 5 DEPFA BANK plc and its subsidiary DEPFA ACS BANK DAC were merged into BAWAG P.S.K.
 AG, while Hello bank!
-Austria now operates under the easybank brand. - 5 The purchase price was directly paid to the Austrian deposit guarantee scheme. - 6 Approximately €400 million gross receivable, which was marked at 60% on the balance sheet. - 7 The weighted average LTV at origination has been about 70% since 2020. - 8 65% of the share buyback was completed as of 18 October 2022. - 9 BAWAG's CET1 ratio requirement comprises the 4.50% minimum requirement, the 2.50% capital conservation buffer, a 0.5% systemic risk buffer, a 0.5% buffer since BAWAG is designated an other systemically important institution (O-SII), a 0.01% countercyclical buffer, and a 1.125% Pillar 2 Requirement (P2R). - 10 According the BAWAG, the group hedges its balance sheet to the three-months Euribor and it is therefore mainly exposed to the overnight rate and threemonths Euribor, with a 200bps rate increase resulting in €200 million additional net interest income per annum (the repricing of the loan book takes 4-5 months).
+Austria now operates under the easybank brand. - 6 The purchase price was directly paid to the Austrian deposit guarantee scheme. - 7 Approximately €400 million gross receivable, which was marked at 60% on the balance sheet. - 8 The weighted average LTV at origination has been about 70% since 2020. - 9 BAWAG's CET1 ratio requirement currently comprises the 4.50% minimum requirement, the 2.50% capital conservation buffer, a 0.5% systemic risk buffer, a 0.75% buffer since BAWAG is designated an other systemically important institution (O-SII), a 0.06% countercyclical buffer, and a 1.125% Pillar 2 Requirement (P2R).
+The bank's O-SII buffer will rise to 0.9% in 2024. - 10 According the BAWAG, the group hedges its balance sheet to the three-months Euribor and it is therefore mainly exposed to the overnight rate and threemonths Euribor, with a 200bps rate increase resulting in €200 million additional net interest income per annum (the repricing of the loan book takes 4-5 months).

-© 2022 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
+© 2023 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.
-CREDIT RATINGS ISSUED BY MOODY'S CREDIT RATINGS AFFILIATES ARE THEIR CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND MATERIALS, PRODUCTS, SERVICES AND INFORMATION PUBLISHED BY MOODY'S (COLLECTIVELY, "PUBLICATIONS") MAY INCLUDE SUCH CURRENT OPINIONS.
+CREDIT RATINGS ISSUED BY MOODY'S CREDIT RATINGS AFFILIATES ARE THEIR CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT-CIKE SECURITIES, AND MATERIALS, PRODUCTS, SERVICES AND INFORMATION PUBLISHED BY MOODY'S (COLLECTIVELY, "PUBLICATIONS") MAY INCLUDE SUCH CURRENT OPINIONS.
 MOODY'S DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT OR IMPAIRMENT.
 SEE APPLICABLE MOODY'S RATING SYMBOLS AND DEFINITIONS PUBLICATION FOR INFORMATION ON THE TYPES OF CONTRACTUAL FINANCIAL OBLIGATIONS ADDRESSED BY MOODY'S CREDIT RATINGS.
 CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
 CREDIT RATINGS, NON-CREDIT ASSESSMENTS ("ASSESSMENTS"), AND OTHER OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
 MOODY'S PUBLICATIONS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS.
 INC. AND/OR ITS AFFILIATES.
 MOODY'S CREDIT RATINGS.
 ASSESSMENTS.
 OTHER OPINIONS AND PUBLICATIONS DO NOT CONSTITUTE OR PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
 MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS DO NOT COMMENT ON THE SUITABILITY OF AN INVESTMENT FOR ANY PARTICULAR INVESTOR.
-MOODY'S ISSUES ITS CREDIT RATINGS.
-ASSESSMENTS AND OTHER OPINIONS AND PUBLISHES ITS PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL.
+MOODY'S ISSUES ITS CREDIT RATINGS, ASSESSMENTS AND OTHER OPINIONS AND PUBLISHES ITS PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL.
 WITH DUE CARE.
 MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE.
 HOLDING, OR SALE.